dimitrietataru/csharpstyle/README.md

   * ✔ Write both accessors single-line or multi-line.
 Do not mix styles.

     * Write both accessors single-line when the accessors are short.
-    * Expand both accessors multi-lines when the accessors are longer.
+    * Expand both accessors multi-lines when the accessors are long.

         ✔
         ``` csharp